-Bridget Knapper, Director, Economy for the Common Good UK.
+Bridget Knapper is a founding director of the UK membership association for the international movement Economy for the Common Good which seeks a society where the goal is a good life for all.
+She has an MA in French and Francophone Studies and has previously worked as teacher and Modern Foreign Languages leader in primary schools.
+She is a freelance communications consultant.
 Bridget speaks French and German and enjoys collaborating on a range of creative projects.
-She is a founding director of the UK membership association for the international movement Economy for the Common Good which seeks a society where the goal is a good life for all.
-Bridget has an MA in French and Francophone Studies and has previously worked as teacher and Modern Foreign Languages leader in primary schools.
-She is a freelance communications consultant.
-Bridget is one of the readers of the third multilingual poetry recital “Reveries about language” planned for autumn 2020 in collaboration with the Centre for Cultural Information, Zagreb.

-Emily-Céline Thompson trained at Guildhall school of Music and Drama on their three year acting course, and also graduated with distinction and a first class degree in French and Drama from Bristol university.
+Emily-Céline Thompson (half-French) trained at Guildhall school of Music and Drama on their three year acting course, and also graduated with distinction and a first class degree in French and Drama from Bristol university.
 She is half French, but has been brought up and lived in London for most of her life when her family moved here.
-Emily was one of the readers in the multilingual poetry recital “Reveries about language”, London, 20 March.